EvoDriveVLA: Evolving Driving VLA Models via Collaborative Perception-Planning Distillation: Experiments

 \subsection{Ablation Study}

-We conduct ablation studies on the nuScenes benchmark to evaluate the effectiveness of proposed algorithmic components, with results summarized in Tab.~\ref{tab:ablation}.
-The results show that oracle-guided trajectory distillation significantly enhances prediction accuracy.
+We conduct ablation studies on the nuScenes benchmark using UniAD metrics, with results summarized in Tab.~\ref{tab:ablation}.
+The results show that future-informed trajectory distillation significantly enhances prediction accuracy.
 This improvement is attributed to the superior trajectory prediction capability of the oracle teacher, as well as the coarse-to-fine refinement and MC-Dropout sampling strategies.
 As illustrated in Tab.~\ref{tab:teacher}, it is evident that the oracle teacher, empowered by future information input, significantly outperforms existing methods in terms of both L2 error and collision rate.
-Meanwhile, self-anchored visual distillation imposes constraints on the student model’s original perceptual representations, which in turn further reduces the L2 error in trajectory prediction.
+Meanwhile, self-anchored visual distillation imposes constraints on the student model’s original perceptual representations.
+Compared to frozen and unfrozen encoder baselines, our visual distillation approach effectively enhances perception for autonomous driving.

-Specifically, within the oracle-guided trajectory distillation, both the coarse-to-fine trajectory refinement and MC-Dropout trajectory sampling strategies contribute to consistent improvements in planning accuracy and safety.
-To further demonstrate their individual effectiveness, we provide detailed visual quantitative analysis for each strategy.

 We statistically analyze the loss distribution between teacher-predicted trajectories and ground truth before and after the coarse-to-fine trajectory refinement, visualized via kernel density estimation (KDE) plots.
-As illustrated in Fig.~\ref{fig:traj_refine}, the refinement process causes the trajectory loss distribution to shift significantly toward the lower-value region.
+As illustrated in Fig.~\ref{fig:refine_and_mc_dropout} (left), the refinement process causes the trajectory loss distribution to shift significantly toward the lower-value region.
 Notably, the density near zero markedly increases, while the long-tail distribution of outliers is substantially alleviated.
 These observations demonstrate the effectiveness of coarse-to-fine refinement in enhancing teacher trajectory prediction.